LARGE RC HELICOPTERS

 • Best visual experience of all sizes - very easy to see.
 Usually puts on the best air show for spectators.

-• Best rotor blade noise produced - period!
-"Blade barking" getting similar to some smaller performance full size helicopters.
+• Best rotor blade noise produced.
+"Blade barking" once you get into the 700 and larger sizes starts getting similar to some smaller performance full size helicopters.
+For many (myself included), this is one the best "sense stimulating" aspects of flying RC helicopters.

-• Most power options available (electric, nitro, gas, turbine).
+• Many power options available (electric, nitro, gas, turbine).

 • They "fly big" with lots of mass and inertia.
-Very predictable, stable, and smooth (fluid like).
+Very predictable, stable, and fluid smooth.

 • Big outdoor environment flying - need lots of room to appreciate full flight potential & stay safe.